aracelym210/gitbook-tech-notes/aws/cloud-practitioner-essentials.md

 | ----- | ------ |
 | Stores data in a single AZ | Regional service <br>Data is stored across multiple AZs |
 | Attaches to EC2 instance, which must reside in the same AZ as the EBS volume | Can access data from all AZs in the region where a file system is located. |

+## Amazon Relational Database Service
+- Amazon RDS is a an AWS service that enables you to run relational databases in the AWS Cloud
+- Automates tasks such as:
+  - Hardware provisioning
+  - Database setup
+  - Patching
+  - Backups
+- Security options include
+  - Encryption at rest
+  - Encryption in transit

+### RDS database engines
+1. Amazon Aurora
+  - Compatible w/ MySQL and PostgreSQL.
+Faster than standard MySQL and PostgreSQL
+  - Reduce DB cost by reducing unnecessary I/O operations
+  - Should be considered if workloads require HA, as it replicates sixe copies of data across three AZs, and continuously backs up data to S3
+2. PostgreSQL
+3. MySQL
+4. MariaDB
+5. Oracle Database
+6. Micrsoft SQL Server